 Heidi Cleveland, Verity

 Heidi is Chief Marketing Officer for Verity Credit Union.
 Verity is a true champion of the community and is committed to supporting the people and endeavors that make communities grow and thrive.
-They provide full-service mortgage and investment services and all the same product and service offerings of a large institution while remaining truly personable.
+They provide full-service mortgage and investment services.
+Plus all the same product and service offerings of a large institution but they do it while remaining truly personable.

 Christine Stepherson, Team Soapbox